-Placement agencies are also encouraged to develop robust policies around this matter and may include but not limited to the following items:
+Placement agencies are encouraged to develop comprehensive policies around employees who become licensed family foster homes or wish to adopt children from foster care.
+Some suggested policies may include but not limited to the following:

-- Policy, guidance and procedures around possible conflict of interest for employees. - Processes to ensure employees are in compliance with the agency's values and provider agreements with regard to providing safe, stable placement and services to youth in their care.
-Intervention processes should be in place should these not be followed.

-- Employee foster/adoptive parent records should be confidential, and access to employee foster/adoptive parent records should be limited to those authorized personnel responsible for supervision and review. - Access to the child's information through various databases, such as eKidz should be blocked for the employee serving as resource parent.
+- Policy, guidance and procedures to help avoid any possible conflict of interest for employees occurring. - Processes to ensure employees are in compliance with the agency's values and provider agreements with regard to providing safe, stable placement and services to a child or youth in their care.
+Intervention processes should be in place should these not be followed. - Policies to ensure the employee's family foster home file and records are confidential, and access is limited to those authorized personnel responsible for supervision and review. - Policies and procedures are developed regarding employees who are licensed family foster homes utilization of placement management databases (i.e. CareMatch).